 Read on to find out how they affect the eyes and what you can do to avoid any complications.

-The biggest risk factors for developing this disease are disrupted blood sugar levels and the length of time a person has suffered with diabetes (people with type 1 and type 2 diabetes are equally as affected).
+The biggest risk factors for developing this disease are disrupted blood sugar levels and the length of time a person has suffered from diabetes (people with type 1 and type 2 diabetes are equally as affected).

 Due to the lack of symptoms, it is essential that all diabetic patients have a dilated eye examination at least once a year to check for any signs of the disease.
-Luckily, there is evidence that risks can be reduced by early blood glucose control, and adherence to diabetes medication.
+Luckily, there is evidence that risks can be reduced by early blood glucose control and adherence to diabetes medication.